 Known as Chinese Wolfberry in Traditional Chinese Medicine, one study showed that men who consumed just a 1/2 ounce of dried Goji berries daily had improved sperm counts.
 Goji is supportive of liver health, and hormone balance, and is high in antioxidants shown to be protective of sperm health.

 Peanuts contain 6.7 grams of protein in just a one ounce serving.
 Protein is necessary for the building and repair of the body’s tissues.
 The amino acids that make up protein are the building blocks for the body’s cells, including sperm cells.
 Peanuts are also a rich source of antioxidants and folate – important nutrients for fertility.

 Unsweetened Organic Coconut Flakes

-Coconut contains ample amounts of iron and zinc, good saturated fats for cardiovascular health (including circulation to the reproductive organs), proper immune system function and hormonal health.
+Coconut contains ample amounts of iron and zinc, and good saturated fats for cardiovascular health (including circulation to the reproductive organs), proper immune system function, and hormonal health.

 Raw Unfiltered Honey

 Raw, unfiltered honey* is a natural sweetener that has a nutritional punch because it contains 27 different minerals, 22 amino acids, and 5,000 live enzymes.
 Raw honey is rich in B vitamins which are necessary for sugar metabolism.
 Honey is easy to digest and is well tolerated by the kidneys because it is pre-digested by the bees.
 Honey gives the male body a boost of energy.